SpiNNakerManchester/SpiNNakerManchester.github.io/development/devenv.md

 where `<url>` is one of the URLs from above.
 It is strongly recommended that all modules be installed into the same directory.

+You may also find some of the scripts in the SupportScripts repository useful for this purpose; see for example [installing using git](gitinstall.html).

 ## PyCharm

 For each repository: